How to Build the World’s First Motor: The Faraday Motor

 This part is the key!

-Now it’s complete.
-Once you let go, the foil will start spinning around and around.
+Once you let go, the foil will start spinning on its own.

-The secret behind this motor lies in the relationship between electricity and magnetism.
-Remember: when an electric current flows through a wire in a magnetic field, it experiences a force called electromagnetic force.
-In a Faraday motor, this force is what drives the rotation.
+The secret lies in the relationship between electricity and magnetism.
+Remember: when an electric current flows through a wire inside a magnetic field, it experiences a force called “Electromagnetic Force.”
+The Faraday Motor uses this very force to create rotation.

-Electric Current: The current flows from the positive terminal of the battery, through the aluminum foil, and into the magnet.
+- Current: Electricity flows from the positive terminal of the battery, through the foil, and down toward the magnets.

-Force (Electromagnetic Force): The interaction between the current and the magnetic field produces a force on the aluminum foil, making it spin.
+- Force (Electromagnetic Force): The interaction between this current and the magnetic field creates a “pushing” force on the foil.

-This experiment lets you experience the dynamic motion created by the interplay of electricity and magnetism, without the need for any special tools.
-Try it at home and feel that “Aha!” moment of discovery!
+This experiment lets you feel the dynamic power of electricity and magnetism without any specialized tools.
+Give it a try at home and experience that “Aha!” moment for yourself!

 テレビ番組・科学監修等のお知らせ